-As of 29 June 2017 the Fund's investments include investments in debt securities, private unsecured loans and derivative assets and liabilities comprising futures contracts.
+As at 28 June 2018 the Fund's investments include investments in debt instruments both traded and private unsecured loans and derivative instruments comprising futures contracts.

-Financial instruments (continued)

-(v) Valuation of investments (continued)
+Financial instruments (continued) (v) Valuation of investments (continued)

 Equity investments

 Securities traded on a recognised exchange are stated at last traded price on the day of valuation.
 To the extent these securities are actively traded and valuation adjustments are not applied, they are categorised in Level 1 of the fair value hierarchy.
 The cost of investments is determined on a first in first out basis.
 Where equity investments are valued based on other observable information, they are classified as Level 2 of the fair value hierarchy.